Close

 • Mosquito bite prevention: which consists of a combination of mosquito-repellent measures especially from dusk through to sunrise.
 These measures are also necessary when taking chemoprophylaxis, as the tablets never guarantee 100% protection.

-• Chemoprophylaxis: whether this should be added to the other preventive measures depends on how high the risk is:
+• Chemoprophylaxis: whether preventive malaria medication should be added to the other measures depends on how high the risk is:

 • Low risk area (pink areas): Chemoprophylaxis is not needed.